scripting/wpInbound/worknotes.md

+#### 11/16/25; 9:05:04 AM by DW

+Process images at the beginning of markdown text as right-margin images from Scripting.

+Remove posts from appPrefs after 5 days.

+Titles weren't being sent on new posts, they were only sent on updated posts.

+In addLog, only include markdown text in the console.log entry up to the first newline.

 #### 11/15/25; 9:10:59 AM by DW

 We're using this initially to mirror posts on scripting.com on the daveverse site.
 But it is more general, it can handle any number of such pairs.